 This article is for IT & Networking Specialists using the Global Delivery Network.

-The Global Delivery Network will not operate for your HTTPS pages unless you provide Smartling with a valid SSL certificate.
+The Global Delivery Network will not operate for your HTTPS pages without the appropriate SSL/TLS certificates.

-To supply or replace an SSL certificate for a localized domain, contact Smartling Support to obtain login credentials to a secure SSL certificate upload portal.
-Be prepared to provide the following in PEM or PFX format via the certificate portal:
+If you opt not to use ACM certificates, you can supply or replace an SSL certificate for a localized domain yourself: contact Smartling Support to obtain login credentials to a secure SSL certificate upload portal, and be prepared to provide the following in PEM or PFX format via the certificate portal: